 My dissertation research examines recent industry and policy initiatives aimed at extending menstrual hygiene resources, and participatory grassroots design programs operating alongside these efforts.
 I investigate the sociotechnical development of menstruation in these settings through both building Internet of Things (IoT) devices and facilitating collaborative design efforts.
 This research points to a need for infrastructures of change that support collective care and maintenance, while also accounting for existing entanglements of data, technologies and governance that structure people’s everyday experiences of hygiene access.

-Published in ACM DIS and Design Issues (forthcoming).
+Published in ACM CHI, ACM DIS, and Design Issues (forthcoming).

 Hacking Culture, Not (Just) Devices

 This project examined the motivations, activities, and ideals of people organizing feminist hackerspaces: collaborative workspaces developed to support women’s creative and professional pursuits.
 Drawing on interviews, participant observation and archival data collected across the Pacific Northwest over two years, we show how members of these spaces use small-scale collaborative design and acts of making to work out their place in society in ways that contest widely accepted understandings of hacking, technology, and collaboration.

 Collaborators: Daniela K. Rosner and Rachel Rose Ulgado